another-guy/CSharpToTypeScript/README.md

 This library is intended to help generating TypeScript enums and classes based on C# type definitions.

 ## Installation

+List of NuGet packages built from this codebase:

+* [CSharpToTypeScript.Interfaces](https://www.nuget.org/packages/CSharpToTypeScript.Interfaces/) Declares interfaces used by `CSharpToTypeScript.Core` package.
+This is to allow [Stairway pattern](http://stackoverflow.com/questions/29259414/stairway-pattern-implementation) and flexible set up via IoC container of your choice.

+* [CSharpToTypeScript.Core](https://www.nuget.org/packages/CSharpToTypeScript.Core/) Default implementation of the translating library.

+* [CSharpToTypeScript.SimpleInjector](https://www.nuget.org/packages/CSharpToTypeScript.SimpleInjector/) Provides default IoC setup using SimpleInjector as a framework.

+* [CSharpToTypeScript](https://www.nuget.org/packages/CSharpToTypeScript/) A console application that binds things together and lets translation from command line (see syntax above).

 // TODO